Return to Zero (Spiritual Beggars album)

 Return to Zero is the seventh album by the Swedish stoner rock band Spiritual Beggars.
 It was released in Europe on 30 August 2010.
 It is their first album to feature Apollo Papathanasio of Firewind on vocals.

 Formats included a single CD digipak and a single disc jewel case version.
 Vinyl was available in two colors, purple and black.

+The album was rated an 83 out of 100 by MetalReviews.com.

 Track listing

 All songs written by Michael Amott, except for where noted.